Government Center station (MBTA): Renovation

 In 1991, the state agreed to build a set of transit projects as part of an agreement with the Conservation Law Foundation (CLF), which had threatened a lawsuit over auto emissions from the Central Artery/Tunnel Project (Big Dig).
 Among these projects was modernization of a number of Blue Line stations, to be complete by the end of 1998.
 Due to its cost, complexity, and the need to completely shut down a major transfer station, Government Center was the last of 80 key stations to be upgraded for accessibility.
 Original plans in the 1990s called for the project to add two new entrances to the station, using the former west entrance to the Blue Line level and the former Brattle Loop entrance to the Green Line level.
 The Blue Line entrance would be close to Bowdoin station, allowing it to be closed.
+By 2000, the MBTA planned for an asymmetrical glass design for the main headhouse, which was to share design elements with the Community Arcade being built alone Cambridge Street.
+Construction was then expected to begin in 2001.

 The additional Green Line entrance was cut during preliminary design, but the Blue Line entrance was kept; until at least 2011, the MBTA still planned to close Bowdoin after Government Center was renovated.
 However, by 2013, the MBTA decided not to construct the planned west entrance at Government Center, and to instead build only a less-expensive emergency exit.

 The main construction contract was awarded to Barletta Heavy Division in July 2013, and site preparation began in mid-November 2013.
 On March 22, 2014, Government Center station closed for two years for the reconstruction, which included new elevators, station entrance and lobbies, emergency exit-only structure on Cambridge Street between Court and Sudbury Street, escalators, LED signage, expanded fare collection area, upgraded back-up electrical power supply, improved interior finishes, station lighting, mechanical systems, and public address system.
 The abandoned side platform was almost completely tiled over.
 Additional vendor retail space was provided on both Green Line and Blue Line platforms.
 The platform levels feature terrazzo flooring color-coded to the lines.

 During Government Center station's closure, Green Line trains passed through but did not stop at the station.
 For the duration of the closure, the B branch was cut back to Park Street (after the reopening of Government Center station, this would later be modified to keeping it at as the terminus permanently for five more years), while the D branch was cut to Park Street at rush hours and North Station at other times.
 The "C" and "E" branches kept their usual terminals.
 Bowdoin station was kept open for all MBTA operating hours (for the first time since 1981) during the closure.
 A shuttle bus, the 608 Haymarket via Government Center Loop route, operated in a loop from Haymarket station via State Street station, Government Center station, and Bowdoin station.